tuanlda78202/gpt-oss-amd/CONTRIBUTING.md

 ## How to Contribute

-There are many ways to contribute to Leo:
+There are many ways to contribute to `gpt-oss-amd`:

 ### 🐛 Report Bugs